rfcx-espol/rfcx-espol.github.io/rfcx-espol-web-server.md

 # RFCX ESPOL Web Server
 Web Server for saving audio files from [RFCX devices](rfcx-devices.md) and make them ready for streaming and offline analysis.
+It has a MVC design.

 ## Responsibilities
 - Receive compressed audio files as gzip files from [RFCX devices](rfcx-devices.md).